Agoric/documentation/main/guides/zoe/contract-upgrade.md

 }
 ```

-The `provide` function supports a concise idiom for this get-or-create pattern:
+The `provide` function supports a concise idiom for this find-or-create pattern:

 ```js
 import { provide } from '@agoric/vat-data';